ConnorTruscott/IFN636_A2/README.md

 # Campus Complaint Management System

 A lightweight full-stack app for campuses to **create**, **view**, **update**, and **delete** complaints.
-Supports user access, status tracking, post-resolution feedback, and ratings.
+Supports user, staff, and admin access, status tracking, post-resolution feedback, and ratings.
 Easy to deploy on cloud or locally.

 ---